quacksouls/lyf/doc/data.md

 > the result is either `0` or `1`, not `false` or `true`.
 For example, the
 > result of the expression `0 || 1` is `1`, which we know means `true`.
 You can
 > use double negation to convert `0` or `1` to their corresponding boolean
 > values.
-The expression `!!0` now evalutes to `false` and `!!1` evalutes to
+The expression `!!0` now evaluates to `false` and `!!1` evaluates to
 > `true`.
 In the program `bool-or.js` above, replace `false` and `true` with `0`
 > and `1`, respectively.
 Use double negation to convert your results to their
 > boolean values.
 Repeat the exercise for the program `bool-and.js`.
 >
 > _Exercise 7._ The word "or" in everyday English means, "Either this or that,
 > but not both."
-In comptuer programming, this meaning of "or" is called
+In computer programming, this meaning of "or" is called
 > _exclusive or_, often abbreviated as XOR.
 JavaScript does not have a boolean
 > operator for XOR _per se_.
 However, you can achieve the same effect by
 > combining `||` with `&&`.
 The XOR of two boolean variables `a` and `b` is